MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-capture.md

 #### 4. Send the form submission to Customer Insights - Journeys

-Once you get a reference to the form, define the mappings, and serialize the form, you can add an event listener to the `submit` event and send it via the `d365mktformcapture.submitForm(captureConfig, payload)` function.
+Once you get a reference to the form, define the mappings, and serialize the form, you can add an event listener to the `submit` event and send it using the `d365mktformcapture.submitForm(captureConfig, payload)` function.
 This call returns a promise, and errors can be handled in the `catch` logic.

 > [!IMPORTANT]
-> If you have a custom validation in place or a Captcha check, make sure you submit the Form to Customer Insights - Journeys only in case of a successful validation (e.g., check for `isDefaultPrevented` on the `submit` event or explicitly call `submitForm` only after the validation passes)
+> If you have a custom validation in place or a Captcha check, make sure you submit the form to Customer Insights - Journeys only in case of a successful validation (for example, check for `isDefaultPrevented` on the `submit` event or explicitly call `submitForm` only after the validation passes)

 **Example:**